akamai/edgeworkers-examples/fast-autocomplete/README.md

 The example code uses JSON formats seen in [Jquery UI](https://jqueryui.com/autocomplete/) or [Awesomplete](https://leaverou.github.io/awesomplete/).

 `"red":[{"label":"Red socks (103 results)","value":"cat876"},{"label":"Red shoes (203 results)","value":"cat124"},{"label":"Red shirts (34 results)","value":"cat89"}]`

-Because the response is generated at the Edge, the origin will not be contacted for popular search terms, and the request will be fully resolved at the first Edge server that answers it.

-For less popular search terms the request will be forwarded.

 ## Resources